 Joanne’s research focuses on autoimmune diseases, particularly the origin and role of autoantibodies.
-Joanne completed her PhD with Prof Tom Gordon at Flinders University, investigating antigen expression and autoantibody specificity in Sjogren’s syndrome and lupus.
+Joanne completed her PhD at Flinders University, investigating antigen expression and autoantibody specificity in Sjogren’s syndrome and lupus.

-Upon completion of her PhD she received an NHMRC Fellowship to undertake postdoctoral training at New York University with Prof Jill Buyon and Dr Robert Clancy.
+Upon completion of her PhD she received an NHMRC Fellowship to undertake postdoctoral training at New York University.
 At NYU, Joanne studied how autoantibodies mediate tissue injury in neonatal lupus.

-In 2013 Joanne returned to Australia and joined Prof Christopher Goodnow’s group at the Australian National University, with the goal of using genomic approaches to study autoimmune disease.
+In 2013 Joanne returned to Australia and joined Prof Christopher Goodnow’s group at the Australian National University, with the goal of developing new genomic approaches to study autoimmune disease.
 She then moved with Prof Goodnow in 2015 to establish an Immunogenomics lab at the Garvan Institute.

 Awards and Honours

 2017 - NSW Health Early - Mid Career Fellowship